The Essential Technical SEO Checklist

 Following a technical SEO checklist is the best way to make sure you’re leaving no stone unturned when auditing your website’s SEO performance.

 Every digital marketer should understand how to conduct a technical SEO site audit, but simply plugging in your chosen SEO site audit tool isn’t enough.
 The best digital marketers understand how different technical errors can impact search rankings, and they’re more effective at prioritizing high-impact changes that get results for their clients.

-With our essential technical SEO checklist for 2021, we’re hoping to help digital marketers in two ways:
+With our essential technical SEO checklist, we’re hoping to help digital marketers in two ways:

 - By providing a comprehensive list of technical SEO issues that you can look for when auditing your client websites.

 - By educating you on how technical SEO issues impact your SERP rankings, so you know which ones to focus on and how they connect with your overall campaign goals.

 To break up the information, we’ve divided our checklist into 8 separate areas of technical SEO auditing:

 - Optimizing Structured Data

 Making sure that search engines are effectively able to crawl your website should be the number-one item on your technical SEO checklist.

 Search engines discover and index websites using Internet robots known as crawlers.
 Crawlers sift through billions of pages of content each day, checking for new websites and updates or new content on known websites.